illogika-studio/unity_native_particles/README.md

 - Investigate fill rate optimization, by modeling the particle to hug the image.
 - Particle physics!?
 - Investigate Texture animations.

+## Benchmarking

+Unity easily renders 300 000 to 400 000 particles at 30fps.
+We currently only render 100 000.
+BUT, we are copying so much data, this is a great sign we can improve a lot!

+- Unity Shuriken : 300 000 to 400 000 particles at 30fps.
+- Basic CPU simulation copying data in uniforms for every particle : 100 000 at 30fps.